architect/arc.codes/src/views/docs/en/reference/project-manifest/http.md

   - `any`<sup>1</sup>

 - Route Path
+  - Lower + upper case alphanumeric string
+  - Advised maximum of 100 characters for paths
-  - Dashes and underscores are not allowed
+  - Dashes, periods, and underscores are allowed
   - Must begin with a letter
-  - Advised maximum of 100 characters for paths
   - URL parameters are defined with a leading colon (`:`)
-  - A trailing asterisk (`*`) denotes a "catchall"
+  - A trailing asterisk (`*`) denotes a "catchall" (and can only be used as the final character)

 Routes can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
 Provide a `method` and `src` for each route:

 - `method` - HTTP verb
 - `src` - path to the function source